tblazey/x_epi/README.md

 ## Installation

-If you have Python 3.10, you can install the package using pip:
+If you have Python 3.10 or greater, you can install the package using pip:

 ```
 pip install git+https://github.com/tblazey/x_epi.git